 Long-term care (LTC) facilities like nursing homes are considered high risk locations because their residents are older or in poor health.
 A single confirmed COVID-19 infection in an LTC facility resident, or more than one infection in employees or staff in a 14-day period constitutes an outbreak.
 Residential care facilities also represent group living facilities where COVID-19 can be easily spread.
 We investigate residents, staff and close contacts of infected individuals for possible exposure.

-The table of active outbreaks lists all facilities that have reported a current COVID-19 outbreak.
-Resident and employee totals are for those cases associated with the current outbreak only.
-The reported deaths are those which have occurred only among the cases in the current outbreak.
+This weekly table of ongoing outbreaks lists all facilities that have reported a current, active outbreak of COVID-19.
+The reported totals are for cases and deaths associated with the current outbreak only.

 Mississippi COVID-19 Data Charts and Map